![]() |

 Some adults take a camp activity idea and turn that idea into a full activity for camp.
 They figure out how to adapt the activity so it is fun for different age levels, they buy and prepare any needed supplies (sticking to the budget they are given), and they guide the young Station PAs as they learn to teach the activity to the campers.

 Some adults help run camp.
-They run our Medical Tent, run the Headquarters Tent, help set-up and take down the equipment, serve as crossing guards or other dedicated safety monitors.
+They run our Medical Tent, run the Headquarters Tent, distribute water throughout camp, serve as crossing guards or other dedicated safety monitors.

 Every adult on the Camp Planning Team is a volunteer.
 These adults work together all year to plan and develop camp.
 New people are always welcome!
 If you are interested in joining, let us know: info@simivalleydaycamp.com.